 a short period of unemployment following the doctoral promotion, I was

-offered a post in the INSTITUTE OF ARCHAEOLOGY at the Adam Mickiewicz University
+offered a post in the FACULTY OF ARCHAEOLOGY at the Adam Mickiewicz University

 in Poznań, where studies in Oriental and Classical Archaeology were opened